-In 1958 Professor Victor Zhdanov, then Vice-Minister of Health of the Soviet Union, proposed to the World Health Assembly that the global eradication of smallpox be undertaken.18 The Soviet Union with its long common border with many then-endemic countries, was troubled by frequent importations.
+In 1958 Professor Victor Zhdanov, then vice-minister of health of the Soviet Union, proposed to the World Health Assembly that the global eradication of smallpox be undertaken.
+The Soviet Union with its long common border with many then-endemic countries, was troubled by frequent importations.
 Moreover, smallpox eradication seemed more feasible than did malaria eradication, then just beginning.
 At the same time, this represented a Soviet initiative which neatly balanced the heavily U.S.-supported malaria eradication effort.

 During the succeeding years, mass vaccination programs were begun in a number of countries but only a few were successful.
 Countries which succeeded in stopping transmission experienced reinfection from their neighbors.
 Hoped for contributions of money and vaccine were not forthcoming.
 Most discouraging was that the strategy itself did not seem to be working.
-In some areas of the Indian subcontinent, a larger number of vaccinations were reported to have been performed than there were people - but still smallpox persisted.
+In some areas of the Indian subcontinent, a larger number of vaccinations were reported to have been performed than there were people-but still smallpox persisted.
 A WHO Expert Committee was convened in 1964 to consider what should be done.
-They stated:19 "The target set by the Organization - namely, that 80% of each segment of the population should be vaccinated - was found in practice to be unsatisfactory...
+They stated: "The target set by the Organizationnamely, that 80% of each segment of the population should be vaccinated-was found in practice to be unsatisfactory....
 The target must be to cover 100% of the population."
+This was an impossible task.

-With an obviously foundering program and an increasing sense of frustration, the 1966 World Health Assembly decided to make one further attempt and voted to allocate \$2.5 million from its regular budget for the program.20 The sum of \$2.5 million is better seen in perspective when one realizes that 34 countries were then endemic for smallpox.
+With an obviously foundering program and an increasing sense of frustration, the 1966 World Health Assembly decided to make one further attempt and voted to allocate \$2.5 million from its regular budget for an intensified program.
+The sum of \$2.5 million is better seen in perspective when one realizes that 34 countries were then endemic for smallpox.
 The budget provided an average of less than \$75,000 for each endemic country.
-Nevertheless, it constituted almost 5% of WHO's total budget.
+Nevertheless, it constituted almost 5 percent of WHO's total budget.
 Publicly, the delegates were enthusiastic and proposed a 10-year goal for achievement.
 Privately, it was difficult to identify any who believed eradication to be possible.
 The skepticism was not unrealistic considering that the program would have to be undertaken in some of the most inhospitable parts of the world and in some of the least developed countries.
-The fact that no disease had ever been eradicated and that WHO's only other disease eradication program - that for malaria - was obviously foundering did not encourage optimism.
+The fact that no disease had ever been eradicated and that WHO's only other disease eradication program-that for malaria-was obviously foundering did not encourage optimism.

-The program commenced on January 1, 1967.
-Thirty-four countries were then endemic and 9 others experienced importations that year.
-The target date for the occurrence of the last case was December 31, 1976.
+The program commenced on 1 January 1967.
+Thirty-four countries were then endemic and nine others experienced importations that year.
+The target date for the occurrence of the last case was 31 December 1976.
+There were estimated to be 10 to 15 million cases that year.